lionelchg/PKLotDetection/README.md

 ## Training and evaluation

-To reproduce the results shown in the technical report, first download the datasets using the following shell script (you need `wget`):
+To reproduce the results shown in the technical report, first download the datasets in the root of the repository using the following shell script (you need `wget`):

 ```shell
 ./get_datasets.sh